2026 employee benefit plan contribution limits

 • 401(k) retirement plan: Instead of offering a pension plan, most organizations offer a 401(k) benefit.
 With this type of plan, employees defer part of their income into an individual account.
 Employers can also contribute, generally with an employer match.
 A 401(k) is often cheaper than providing a pension plan, and it gives employees more control over how to invest their funds for growth.

 • Health reimbursement arrangement (HRA): Much like the shift from pensions to 401(k)s, employers are moving from group health insurance to HRAs.
-An HRA allows employers to reimburse their employees for qualifying medical expenses.
-The two most popular options are the qualified small employer HRA (QSEHRA) and the individual coverage HRA (ICHRA).
-With a QSEHRA or ICHRA, you can reimburse employees for their individual health insurance plans, giving them more choice when it comes to their coverage.
+An HRA allows employers to reimburse their employees for more than 200 qualified medical expenses.
+The two most popular options are the individual coverage HRA (ICHRA) and the qualified small employer HRA (QSEHRA).
+They come with built-in tax benefits.
+Employers can set aside tax-free dollars to reimburse employees for qualified medical expenses.
 An HRA is often more affordable and flexible than group health insurance.
-This makes it an excellent option for small businesses.
+This makes it an excellent option for small businesses that are unable to offer health coverage.
+But, large organizations can also take advantage of the savings.

 • Health savings account (HSA): An HSA allows employees to put aside money for future medical expenses.
 Both employers and employees can contribute, but the employee owns the account.

-• Qualified transportation and parking benefits: The IRS also allows employers to offer transportation and parking benefits up to an annual tax-free limit.
+• Qualified transportation and parking benefits: The Internal Revenue Service (IRS) also allows employers to offer transportation and parking benefits up to an annual tax-free limit.
 Employees can use these commuter benefits on transit passes, parking, and vanpools.

 The IRS lists annual limits for most fringe benefits in IRS Publication 15-B1.
 Additionally, the IRS releases several revenue procedures throughout the year with updates to contribution limits for the following year.
 Understanding these new limits will help you maximize your benefit offerings.

-The sections below include the 2025 benefit limits and thresholds that employers and employees need to know.
+The sections below outline the 2026 benefit limits and thresholds that employers and employees need to know.

-The table below compares the 2025 health benefit annual contribution limits to 2024.
+The table below compares the 2026 health benefit annual contribution limits to those of 2025.

 Benefit type